I enjoy giving tips and advice for natural remedies for dry scalps.

 What is dry scalp?

 In simple words, it is a condition when the scalp skin becomes extremely dry and flaky, sometimes accompanied by itchiness.
 The problem can become more serious when it is not properly cared for.
 If left untreated, it may result in eczema, also known as seborrheic dermatitis.
-The presence of a yeast called malassezia can aggravate the condition.
-Proper home care can offer relief and prevent recurrence.
+The presence of a yeast called Malassezia can aggravate the condition.
+Proper home care can offer relief and prevent a recurrence.

-Common causes of dry scalp:
+Common causes of dry scalp

 The first part of treatment is to find out what factors contribute to it.
 There are a number of factors that cause a scalp to become dry, and the factors can be intrinsic or extrinsic.
 Intrinsic causes are certain things you do that cause dry scalp and extrinsic causes are those environmental or other factors outside your control.